-- 41. It is the assumption that if students submit a piece of assessment or sits an exam, they are fit to do so and take responsibility for the grade received. - 42.
-In the rare event that a mitigating circumstance did arise as students submitted the piece of assessment or sat the exam, and they wish to challenge the grade received based on the mitigating circumstance, students would need to explicitly demonstrate that they had an evidenced mitigating circumstance that would have affected the

-- rational judgement necessary to deem themselves unfit to submit or sit the assessment(s). - 43.
+- 37. It is the assumption that if a student submits a piece of assessment or sits an exam, they are fit to do so and take responsibility for the grade received. - 38.
+In the rare event that a mitigating circumstance did arise as the student submitted the piece of assessment or sat the exam, and the student wishes to challenge the grade received based on the mitigating circumstance, the student would need to explicitly demonstrate that s/he had an evidenced mitigating circumstance that would have affected the rational judgement necessary to deem her/himself unfit to submit or sit the assessment(s). - 39.
 If a grade challenge is based on this circumstance, the challenge with the evidence of mitigating circumstance should be submitted to the Associate Dean (Stage II) within 5 working days of the grade release.
-If the Associate Dean was the instructor, it should be submitted to the Dean instead. - 44.
-If evidence cannot be produced within the timeframe, students should still submit the challenge and the final date by which evidence can be submitted will be determined by the Associate Dean or designee.
-Students will need to read the Mitigating Circumstance Guidance. - 45.
-The Associate Dean cannot make an academic judgement on the extent to which any mitigating circumstances might have affected students' performance.
-If the mitigating circumstance claim is accepted by the Associate Dean then they will consider providing an alternative opportunity/alternative solution in consultation with Registry Services. - 46.
-The Associate Dean or designee will prepare a written record of the result and this will be provided to the student(s) and instructor. - 47.
-All decisions will be presented at the subsequent School Exam Board and University Exam Board. - 48.
-If the challenge is not resolved to the student(s)' satisfaction, the student(s) will indicate this in writing to the Academic Appeals Committee using the Grade Appeals form within 5 working days of the Associate Dean or designee's decision and follow Stage II.
+If the Associate Dean was the instructor, it should be submitted to the Dean instead. - 40.
+If evidence cannot be produced within the timeframe, the student should still submit the challenge and the final date by which evidence can be submitted will be determined by the Associate Dean or designee.
+The student will need to read the Mitigating Circumstance Guidance. - 41.
+The Associate Dean cannot make an academic judgement on the extent to which any mitigating circumstances might have affected a student's performance.
+If the mitigating circumstance claim is accepted by the Associate Dean then they will consider providing an alternative opportunity/alternative solution in consultation with Registry Services. - 42.
+The Associate Dean or designee will prepare a written record of the result and this will be provided to the student and instructor. - 43.
+All decisions will be presented at the subsequent School Exam Board and University Exam Board.

+44. If the challenge is not resolved to the student's satisfaction, the student will indicate this in writing to the Academic Appeals Committee using the Grade Appeals form within 5 working days of the Associate Dean or designee's decision and follow Stage II.